MarlinFirmware/MarlinDocumentation/_development/configuration.md

 #define MACHINE_UUID "00000000-0000-0000-0000-000000000000"
 ```

-A unique ID for your 3D printer, it is almost like a MAC Address and can be generated from [here](http://www.uuidgenerator.net/version4).
-Some host programs and slicers use this to differentiate between machines.
+A unique ID for your 3D printer.
+A suitable unique ID can be generated randomly at [uuidgenerator.net](http://www.uuidgenerator.net/version4).
+Some host programs and slicers may use this identifier to differentiate between specific machines on your network.

 ***